 A revised Risk Level determination manually calculated in accordance with Attachment D.1 of this General Permit.

+II.C.
+Site-Specific Stormwater Pollution Prevention Plan, Drawings, and Map

-3.The SWPPP (including site specific drawings and map) is a site-specific document developed for implementation of this General Permit.
-The SWPPP shall be developed by a Qualified SWPPP Developer and certified and submitted by each discharger with the other PRDs.
+The Stormwater Pollution Prevention Plan (SWPPP) (including site-specific drawings and map) is a site-specific document developed for implementation of this General Permit.
+The SWPPP shall be developed by a Qualified SWPPP Developer and certified and submitted by each discharger with the other Permit Registration Documents.

-4.Annual Fee (as described in Section D above).

-5.The Legally Responsible Person shall certify and submit all PRDs required by this General Permit through SMARTS.
-The discharger’s Legally Responsible Person shall have a signed original Electronic Authorization Form on file with the State Water Board for each organization in SMARTS.

-G.Additional PRD Requirements
+II.D.
+Additional Requirements

-1. All dischargers, other than linear underground and overhead project dischargers or dischargers subject to the post-construction requirements of an existing NPDES Phase I or II MS4 permit, shall complete the post-construction calculations and upload post-construction plans and other supporting documentation as an attachment in SMARTS.
+II.D.1.
+All dischargers, other than Linear Underground and Overhead Project dischargers or dischargers subject to the post-construction requirements of an existing NPDES Phase I or II MS4 permit, shall complete the post-construction calculations and upload post-construction plans and other supporting documentation as an attachment in SMARTS.

-2. All dischargers, other than linear underground and overhead project dischargers, within a Phase I or II permitted area, shall upload the following items in SMARTS:
+II.D.2.
+All dischargers, other than Linear Underground and Overhead Project dischargers, within a Phase I or II municipal separate storm sewer system permitted area, shall upload the following items in SMARTS:

-a.
-An attachment and/or web-source containing the applicable MS4 post-construction requirements; and,
+II.D.2.a.
+An attachment and/or web-source containing the applicable post-construction requirements; and,

-b.
-The post-construction plans and calculations approved by the applicable MS4.
+II.D.2.b.
+The post-construction plans and calculations approved by the applicable municipal separate storm sewer system.

-3. Dischargers who are proposing to implement active treatment system shall also certify and submit in SMARTS:
+II.D.3.
+Dischargers who are proposing to implement an Active Treatment System shall also certify and submit in SMARTS:

-a.
-Complete Active Treatment System Plan in accordance with Attachment F at least 14 days prior to the planned operation of the active treatment system and a copy shall be available on-site during active treatment system operation;
+II.D.3.a.
+Complete Active Treatment System Plan in accordance with Attachment F at least 14 days prior to the planned operation of the Active Treatment System and a copy shall be available on-site during Active Treatment System operation;

-b.
+II.D.3.b.
 System design and supporting documentation; and,

-c.
-Proof that the system and/or Active Treatment System Plan was designed by a qualified active treatment system professional in accordance with Attachment F of this General Permit.
+II.D.3.c.
+Proof that the system and/or Active Treatment System Plan was designed by a qualified Active Treatment System professional in accordance with Attachment F of this General Permit.

-4. Dischargers who are proposing to implement passive treatment shall certify and submit in SMARTS:
+II.D.4.
+Dischargers who are proposing to implement passive treatment shall certify and submit in SMARTS:

-a.
+II.D.4.a.
 Complete Passive Treatment Plan in accordance with Attachment G of this General Permit at least 14 days prior to the planned operation of the passive treatment system and a copy shall be available on-site during operation;

-b.
+II.D.4.b.
 System design and supporting documentation; and,

-c.
+II.D.4.c.
 Proof that the Passive Treatment Plan and/or system was designed by an appropriate licensed professional (see Attachment G of this General Permit).

-5. Dischargers who are proposing an alternate Risk Justification shall include:
+II.D.5.
+Dischargers who are proposing an alternate Risk Justification shall include:

-a.
+II.D.5.a.
 Soil type identification through an accredited Materials Testing Laboratory analysis and reviewed by a QSD; and,

-b.
+II.D.5.b.
 Review of a site-specific slope survey or plan by a QSD to determine the LS factor used in the revised Risk Level determination.

+II.E.
+Certification of Submitted Documents

+The Legally Responsible Person shall certify and submit all Permit Registration Documents required by this General Permit through SMARTS.
+The discharger’s Legally Responsible Person shall have a signed original Electronic Authorization Form on file with the State Water Board for each organization in SMARTS.

-H.Exceptions to Standard PRD Requirements
+II.F.
+Exceptions to Standard Permit Registration Document Requirements

-Construction sites with a valid Small Construction Rainfall Erosivity Wavier are not required to submit a SWPPP (including site specific drawings and map).
+Construction sites with a valid Small Construction Rainfall Erosivity Wavier are not required to submit a SWPPP (including site-specific drawings and map).

-I.Questions

-Email stormwater@waterboards.ca.gov if you have any questions on completing the PRDs.
+II.G.
+Assistance

+Dischargers and discharger representatives may email the State Water Board, Stormwater Help Desk, at stormwater@waterboards.ca.gov, to answer questions.